knative/community/working-groups/security/responding.md

 ### Within 1-7 Days of Disclosure

-Vulnerabilities are evaluated based on the Knative Threat Model (TODO: Link this when we land it!).
+Vulnerabilities are evaluated based on the Knative Threat Model.

 1. The Fix Team will create a CVSS using the [CVSS calculator](https://www.first.org/cvss/calculator/3.0).
    The Fix Lead makes the final call on the calculated CVSS; it is better to